captainys/public/src/fslazywindow/readme_for_Android.txt

+Pre-requisite:
+  Ninja build system seems to be "separately" installed from Android Studio.
+  There is absolutely zero description about this pre-requisite.
+  Good job, Google.

 (1) Creating a new project in Android Studio
 		Check  "Include C++ Support"
 		Select Android 6.0 (5.0 might work, not confirmed)